Deutsche Bank Aktiengesellschaft Boosts Union Pacific (NYSE:UNP) Price Target to $252.00

-Union Pacific (NYSE:UNP) had its price target boosted by Deutsche Bank Aktiengesellschaft from $239.00 to $252.00 in a report released on Monday, The Fly reports.
-The brokerage currently has a buy rating on the railroad operator’s stock.
+Union Pacific (NYSE:UNP) had its price objective upped by equities research analysts at Deutsche Bank Aktiengesellschaft from $239.00 to $252.00 in a research report issued on Monday, Analyst Price Targets reports.
+The brokerage currently has a “buy” rating on the railroad operator’s stock.
+Deutsche Bank Aktiengesellschaft’s target price suggests a potential upside of 13.47% from the stock’s previous close.

-A number of other equities analysts also recently issued reports on the stock.
-UBS Group increased their price objective on shares of Union Pacific from $219.00 to $230.00 and gave the company a buy rating in a research note on Friday, January 22nd.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their price objective on shares of Union Pacific from $215.00 to $250.00 in a research note on Monday, January 11th.
-Raymond James increased their price objective on shares of Union Pacific from $245.00 to $255.00 and gave the company a strong-buy rating in a research note on Wednesday, April 21st.
-JPMorgan Chase & Co. increased their price objective on shares of Union Pacific from $212.00 to $216.00 and gave the company a neutral rating in a research note on Tuesday, January 12th.
-Finally, Morgan Stanley raised their target price on shares of Union Pacific from $180.00 to $190.00 and gave the company an equal weight rating in a research note on Friday, April 23rd.
-One research analyst has rated the stock with a sell rating, six have issued a hold rating, thirteen have given a buy rating and one has assigned a strong buy rating to the stock.
-Union Pacific presently has a consensus rating of Buy and an average price target of $217.57.
+A number of other equities research analysts also recently weighed in on UNP.
+Sanford C. Bernstein upgraded shares of Union Pacific from a “market perform” rating to an “outperform” rating in a research note on Monday, January 11th.
+Credit Suisse Group decreased their price target on shares of Union Pacific from $249.00 to $243.00 and set an “outperform” rating on the stock in a research note on Friday, January 22nd.
+Royal Bank of Canada lifted their price target on shares of Union Pacific from $232.00 to $244.00 and gave the stock an “outperform” rating in a research note on Friday, April 23rd.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their price target on shares of Union Pacific from $215.00 to $250.00 in a research note on Monday, January 11th.
+Finally, Smith Barney Citigroup lifted their price target on shares of Union Pacific from $215.00 to $250.00 in a research note on Monday, January 11th.
+One equities research analyst has rated the stock with a sell rating, six have given a hold rating, thirteen have assigned a buy rating and one has assigned a strong buy rating to the stock.
+The stock currently has an average rating of “Buy” and a consensus price target of $217.57.

-The company also recently disclosed a quarterly dividend, which was paid on Wednesday, March 31st.
-Shareholders of record on Friday, February 26th were issued a $0.97 dividend.
-The ex-dividend date of this dividend was Thursday, February 25th.
-This represents a $3.88 dividend on an annualized basis and a yield of 1.72%.
-Union Pacific’s payout ratio is 46.30%.

-In other news, VP Todd M. Rynaski sold 7,698 shares of Union Pacific stock in a transaction dated Monday, March 8th.
-The shares were sold at an average price of $212.00, for a total value of $1,631,976.00.
-Following the sale, the vice president now owns 17,197 shares in the company, valued at $3,645,764.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, EVP Elizabeth F. Whited sold 1,491 shares of Union Pacific stock in a transaction dated Monday, March 8th.
-The shares were sold at an average price of $215.00, for a total transaction of $320,565.00.
-Following the completion of the sale, the executive vice president now owns 34,124 shares in the company, valued at approximately $7,336,660.
+In other Union Pacific news, EVP Elizabeth F. Whited sold 1,491 shares of the business’s stock in a transaction dated Monday, March 8th.
+The stock was sold at an average price of $215.00, for a total transaction of $320,565.00.
+Following the completion of the sale, the executive vice president now directly owns 34,124 shares of the company’s stock, valued at approximately $7,336,660.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, VP Todd M. Rynaski sold 7,698 shares of the business’s stock in a transaction dated Monday, March 8th.
+The stock was sold at an average price of $212.00, for a total value of $1,631,976.00.
+Following the sale, the vice president now directly owns 17,197 shares of the company’s stock, valued at $3,645,764.
 The disclosure for this sale can be found here.
-0.20% of the stock is currently owned by insiders.
+Insiders own 0.20% of the company’s stock.

-Several hedge funds and other institutional investors have recently made changes to their positions in the company.
-Cooper Haims Advisors LLC acquired a new stake in shares of Union Pacific in the first quarter valued at about $246,000.
-Meeder Asset Management Inc. boosted its position in Union Pacific by 44.5% during the first quarter.
-Meeder Asset Management Inc. now owns 7,239 shares of the railroad operator’s stock worth $1,596,000 after acquiring an additional 2,231 shares during the last quarter.
-Regent Peak Wealth Advisors LLC boosted its position in Union Pacific by 9.2% during the first quarter.
-Regent Peak Wealth Advisors LLC now owns 8,411 shares of the railroad operator’s stock worth $1,853,000 after acquiring an additional 712 shares during the last quarter.
-NN Investment Partners Holdings N.V. boosted its position in Union Pacific by 6.8% during the first quarter.
-NN Investment Partners Holdings N.V. now owns 167,516 shares of the railroad operator’s stock worth $36,923,000 after acquiring an additional 10,696 shares during the last quarter.
-Finally, JustInvest LLC boosted its position in Union Pacific by 15.4% during the first quarter.
-JustInvest LLC now owns 9,631 shares of the railroad operator’s stock worth $2,123,000 after acquiring an additional 1,286 shares during the last quarter.
-Institutional investors and hedge funds own 77.83% of the company’s stock.
+Several institutional investors have recently bought and sold shares of the company.
+FMR LLC grew its position in shares of Union Pacific by 22.8% during the 4th quarter.
+FMR LLC now owns 10,276,326 shares of the railroad operator’s stock worth $2,139,736,000 after buying an additional 1,908,977 shares during the period.
+Norges Bank acquired a new position in shares of Union Pacific during the 4th quarter worth about $1,403,262,000.
+Nuveen Asset Management LLC grew its position in shares of Union Pacific by 1.3% during the 4th quarter.
+Nuveen Asset Management LLC now owns 6,582,497 shares of the railroad operator’s stock worth $1,370,608,000 after buying an additional 84,102 shares during the period.
+Wells Fargo & Company MN grew its position in shares of Union Pacific by 1.5% during the 4th quarter.
+Wells Fargo & Company MN now owns 6,165,846 shares of the railroad operator’s stock worth $1,283,851,000 after buying an additional 93,789 shares during the period.
+Finally, Jennison Associates LLC grew its position in shares of Union Pacific by 3.6% during the 4th quarter.
+Jennison Associates LLC now owns 5,594,366 shares of the railroad operator’s stock worth $1,164,859,000 after buying an additional 196,770 shares during the period.
+Institutional investors own 77.83% of the company’s stock.

 About Union Pacific